antmicro/gmsl-serializer/README.md

 The main project directory contains KiCad PCB project files, a LICENSE, and a README.
 The remaining files are stored in the following directories:

-* `img` - contains board visualization for this README
 * `doc` - contains schematics
 * `assets` - contains visual assets for showcasing the board on Antmicro [Open Hardware Portal](https://openhardware.antmicro.com)